FREE SHIPPING ON ORDERS $25+

 Shaving Myths Busted: The Truth About Hair Growth

-The Myth: Shaving Will Cause More Ingrown Hairs
+Myth #3: Shaving Will Cause More Ingrown Hairs

 Another common misconception is that shaving causes ingrown hairs.
 While it’s true that shaving can contribute to the development of ingrown hairs, it’s not because of the act of shaving itself.
 Ingrown hairs occur when a hair grows back into the skin instead of rising up and out.
 This can happen when a hair is cut too short or at an angle, leading to irritation.
 However, this is more about shaving technique and the tools you use, rather than a direct result of shaving itself.